WHY VISIT ARMENIA

 - Ghapama: pumpkin stew with rice, raisins, apples, and cinnamon

 - Khash: A soup consisting of sheep or cow’s feet with garlic, vinegar, salt, and lemon juice.

 - Mante: Grilled dumpling made either of minced lamb or beef, served with garlic sprinkles and yogurt.

-- Gata: A sweet bread made of flour, nuts, and baking soda as main ingredients.
+- Gata: A sweet bread made of flour, nuts, and baking soda as the main ingredients.